harrison-ai/dataeng-1-on-1/README.md

 ## Check in

 * Achieved credit in Negotiation Skills 101
-* Still awaiting contact from Miss Universe organisation for participation.
+* Still awaiting contact from Mr Universe organisation for participation, Arnold S. (from California) is running point on this.

 ## Progress